Net Worth Round Up: How we Saved, Invested, and Paid off Debt for a Combined Total of more than $35,000 on an Average Income this Year.

 There are many apps you can use, such as Mint, but I would just print the last 3 months of your credit card statements and start analyzing.
 It’s the quick and dirty, take-action-right-away method.

-I would start by writing out categories for your budget based.
+I would start by writing out categories for your budget.
 We will base these on 5 larger categories, loosely inspired by YNAB software’s default categories:

 - Fixed costs, which may include things like rent/mortgage, bus pass, and insurance.